A Projective Simulation Scheme for Partially-Observable Multi-Agent Systems: Specific examples of a 2-agent invasion toy problem

-Then \\[0.1cm] Equation~\ref{supsupadlll} will be satisfied for every $ 0 \leq \gamma_{i}, \gamma_{j} \leq 1 $.
-Specifically, the underlying reason for being a superaddition in the \textit{selfish-selfish} coalition of $ \gamma_{i}= \gamma_{j}= 1 $ is that it will increase the collective efficiency only due to the use of random information that two players share with each other.
+Then, \\[0.1cm] Equation~\ref{supsupadlll} will be satisfied for every $ 0 \leq \gamma_{X}, \gamma_{Y} \leq 1 $.
+Specifically, the underlying reason for being a superaddition in the \textit{selfish-selfish} coalition of $ \gamma_{X}= \gamma_{Y}= 1 $ is that it will increase the collective efficiency only due to the use of random information that two players share with each other; namely, the communication in this particular case is just sending an empty message with the zero-cost.

-Secondly, in the case of a \textit{sacrifice-sacrifice} coalition, $ \gamma_i = (\gamma_i , 0 ) \,\, \& \,\, \gamma_j = (\gamma_j , 0 ) $, we can obtain $ r_{max}^i = p ( \gamma_i ) $, $ r_{max}^j = p ( \gamma_j ) $ according to Eq.~\ref{eqrmaxx} that is independent of $ \alpha_{i} \,\, \& \,\, \alpha_{j} $.
+Secondly, in the case of a \textit{sacrifice-sacrifice} coalition, $ \gamma_X = (\gamma_X , 0 ) \,\, \& \,\, \gamma_Y = (\gamma_Y , 0 ) $, we can obtain $ r_{max}^X = p ( \gamma_X ) $, $ r_{max}^Y = p ( \gamma_Y ) $ according to Eq.~\ref{eqrmaxx}, that is independent of $ \alpha_{X} \,\, \& \,\, \alpha_{Y} $.
 Therefore,

 Hence, every \textit{sacrifice-sacrifice} coalition will be an additive game.